Stephanie Moberg

 1. Embrace Change

 The first step in navigating life transitions with grace is to embrace change.
 Instead of resisting the transition, try to accept it as a natural part of life.
 Recognize that change is inevitable and that it can lead to growth and new opportunities.
 Remember that every transition offers a chance to learn, grow, and evolve.
 Change represents fertile ground (opportunity) and seeds (preparation and action) for moving your life in a direction that feels good and nurturing for yourself and your heart's desire.
-When preparation and action meet opportunity, it is fertile ground for wonderful miracles.
+When preparation and action meet opportunity, it is fertile ground for supportive change to occur.
+Acknowledge the change, compost the old, be open to the new, even if it's unknown, new, and scary at first.
+Learn to trust yourself in the process and tend to the details that ground you.

 2. Practice Self-care